1929 New Zealand cyclone: Deaths

 At least one person lost his life as a result of the storm.
 The engine of a goods train from Ranfurly did not stop in time to avoid a washout in the Taieri Gorge.
 The train's fireman was drowned when the engine fell into the river.

 Aftermath

-As a result of the storm, the lower reaches of the Water of Leith have now been contained within concrete channels, and the flow is controlled by several small weirs, notably just to the north of Woodhaugh Gardens and at the George Street bridge.
+As a result of the storm, the lower reaches of the Water of Leith in Dunedin have now been contained within concrete channels, and the flow is controlled by several small weirs, notably just to the north of Woodhaugh Gardens and at the George Street bridge.
 The river's concrete channels close to its mouth were also doubled, creating a flood spillway channel.
 Further work to reduce the Leith's flooding risk was undertaken in the 1950s and 1960s and since the mid-1990s.
 There has been extensive flood protection work in progress since 2013, which is still ongoing, most recently resulting in the extensive closure of the Dundas St bridge.